-During the fiscal year ended August 31, 2015, there were four meetings held by our Board of Directors.
-All of the members of our Board of Directors were able to attend at least 75 percent of the Board and committee meetings for which they were entitled to participate.
+During the fiscal year ended August 31, 2016, there were four meetings held by our Board of Directors.
+All of the members of our Board of Directors were able to attend at least 75 percent of the Board and committee meetings for which they were entitled to participate, except for Clayton M. Christensen, who attended 50 percent of our Board meetings.
 Although we encourage Board members to attend our Annual Meeting, we do not have a formal policy regarding director attendance at our annual shareholder meetings.
-Six members of our Board of Directors attended our most recent annual meeting of shareholders, which was held in January 2015.
+Seven members of our Board of Directors attended our most recent annual meeting of shareholders, which was held in January 2016.